The University of Tokyo

-What Happens after You Applied: The program committee will carefully evaluate the entire dossier of every application before making decision on admission and scholarship.
-Acceptance decisions will be announced two weeks after application deadline to all applicants.
+What Happens after You Applied: The program committee will carefully evaluate the entire dossier of every application before making decision on admission.
+Acceptance decisions will be announced around May 7 to all applicants.
 We will make the final decision whether to cancel the program on May 24.
-If we decided to continue with the program, accepted participants are required to make credit card payment of program fee to the University of Tokyo by April 29, 2019 (Mon.), 23:59 Japan Standard Time.
+If we decided to continue with the program, accepted participants are required to make credit card payment of the program fee (280,000 yen) to the University of Tokyo by May 30, 2021 (Sun.).